Connect with others who understand.

 Medical History

 The doctor will take a thorough history, asking detailed questions about what happens during your seizures, how long they last, and how often they occur.
 The physician may ask about a history of head injuries, infections, or other neurological symptoms.
 The doctor will likely ask about your family history of seizures.
-A clear picture may emerge from the medical history to help the doctor assess risk factors that strengthen the suspicion of epilepsy or rule out other conditions.
+A clear picture may emerge from the medical history to help the doctor strengthen the suspicion of epilepsy or rule out other conditions.

 Electroencephalography